luisivan/blog/content/posts/2020-04-09---expert-daos.md

 Each member would have a private key on Ethereum, so that they can sign messages with minimal risk of tampering — remember that **deepfakes can already tamper video and photo proofs**.

 One of the experts would then **submit a piece of information to the DAO**.
-It could be as simple as a document with a few paragraphs explaining how people can protect from COVID-19.
+It could be as simple as a document with a few paragraphs explaining how people can protect themselves from COVID-19.

 Each member reviews it and votes on that piece of information.
 If the vote passes, the piece of information gets released on a **public feed**.
 Everyone can verify that the piece of information has been voted as true by members, who have their **social capital** on the line.